 “Are you now, or have you ever been, a member of the Communist Party?” was how the House Un-American Activities Committee opened its interrogation of witnesses during the Red Scare of the 1950s.

 How can I keep this from Gladys?

 Abner and Gladys Kravitz were the Stevens’s nosy neighbors on the TV sitcom Bewitched (1964-1972).
-Gladys was played by Sandra Gould and later Alice Pearce, while her husband Abner was played by George Tobias.
+Gladys was played by Alice Pearce and later Sandra Gould, while her husband Abner was played by George Tobias.
 (Thanks to Allen Smalling for the correct succession of Gladyses.)